roman-milk/roman-milk.github.io/mikes-first-time.md

  His cock empty and soft Mike pulled away and Leah immediately latched her mouth onto Rachel's neglected cunt.
 Mike maneuvered around Leah and offered his cum covered prick to Rachel, who inhaled it into her mouth.
 She delighted at the tart taste of cum and virgin cunt and quickly licked it clean.

  Mike's fingers went to work on her nipples, pulling on them vigorously, hearing muffled squeals from the cock filled mouth.
 Leah pushed two fingers into Rachel and massaged her G spot as she sucked gently on her clit.
 Thirty seconds later Rachel's body began to shudder as her orgasm ripped through her from head to toe.
 While not the best she had experienced, it was right up there as the young mother thrust her pulsing pussy against Leah's mouth.
-Report_Story #2